ralflorent/namefully-ng/README.md

 ## License

-The underlying content of this project is licensed under [GPL-3.0](LICENSE).
+The underlying content of this project is licensed under [MIT](LICENSE).

 [namefully-url]: https://github.com/ralflorent/namefully